hanfil/code-signer/README.md

 |--------|-----------|----------|
 | PE     | .exe, .dll | Windows |

 ELF (Linux) binaries cannot use Authenticode signatures—they use different signing mechanisms (e.g., gpg signatures).
+When signing an ELF binary, the tool will generate a separate `.sig` signature file instead.

 ## Cryptographic Details